 We usually try to schedule meeting times with everyone about a week in advance.
 We will pick a day and a location to meet, and everyone will have a time slot 10 minutes apart.
-In the cooler months, we drive down to Mesa to meet everyone, but once it gets hot, we will meet in Payson, Arizona so the puppies don't have to sit too long in the hot vehicle while we are meeting everyone.
-If you can't meet us then, or if it is easier for you, we can also meet you with your puppy in Heber, once he or she is 8 weeks old.
+Year round, we drive down to Mesa to meet everyone, but we can also meet in Payson, Arizona.
+In the warmer months, we drive to Payson to meet.
+If you can't meet us then, or if it is easier for you, we can also meet you with your puppy in Heber or Show Low, once he or she is 8 weeks old.

 Shots & Dewormer

 Your puppy will have his or her first round of shots at 8 weeks.
 You will be responsible for the next round of shots, due when your puppy is 12 weeks old.
 Make sure to bring your puppy's shot record from us with you to the vet.